xkbcommon/libxkbcommon/doc/faq.md

 No equivalent: `xkbcli` does not modify the display server keymap.
 One must use the tools *specific* to each display server in order order to achieve it.
-Please have a look at @ref user-configuration "", which enables making custom layouts *discoverable* by keyboard configuration GUI.
+Please have a look at @ref custom-configuration "", which enables making custom layouts *discoverable* by keyboard configuration GUI.
 </dd>
 </dl>